BASEBALL

 Electric Base Ball Game - Parker Brothers, 1930s

 Prentice initially sold, or at least licensed, the rights to his invention to Parker Brothers, the game-publishing giant of nearby Salem -- probably to help fund his college tuition at the University of New Hampshire, whence he graduated with a degree in mathematics.
-Parkers produced Electric Base Ball Game (above), arguably the first electrical boardgame ever, in the very early 1930s.
+Parkers produced Electric Base Ball Game, shown here, arguably the first electrical boardgame ever, in the very early 1930s.

 Some collectors or vendors assume "Jim Prentice Electric Baseball"